mars-sim/mars-sim/CONTRIBUTING.md

 If your issue appears to be a bug, and hasn't been reported, open a new issue.

-Help us to maximise the effort we can spend fixing issues and adding new features, by not reporting duplicate issues.
+Help us to maximize the effort we can spend fixing issues and adding new features, by not reporting duplicate issues.

 See under Issues/Tickets at [README.md](https://github.com/mars-sim/mars-sim#issuestickets) and provide the relevant